luisvmf/gaussfit/README.md

 # gaussfit

-Command line utility and library to decompose spectra in gaussians, with minimum dependencies written in C. Tested only on Linux, but should work on other POSIX-compliant systems.
+Command line utility and library to decompose spectra in gaussians and lorentzians, with minimum dependencies written in C. Tested only on Linux, but should work on other POSIX-compliant systems.

 ![](screenshots/Examples.png)

 Building:

 			make

 External dependencies:

 			Standard C libs.
 			C compiler and make (to build).
 			gnuplot on path and /dev/shm mounted (optional, for option -p to work.
 If this are not present the other options will work with no modification.)